GaThsaPer/MapGenerator/README.md

 Small Continents - I will need to modify that math to Voronoi to generate smaller continents, and then mix with Perlin Noise.</br>
 Continents and Islands - I will generate Continents and Archipelago, then combine them.</br>
 ## Biomes
-When all types will works I will generate again but more Voronoi Points, and assign attributes calculates by some maths - honestly I haven't searched yet
+Once all types work correctly, I will generate more Voronoi Points, and assign attributes calculates by some maths - honestly I haven't searched yet